-- commence up to 120 traineeships in the community services industry for eligible young job seekers living in the cities of Greater Dandenong, Hume and Greater Bendigo (note that trainees can work outside these LGAs)
+- commence up to 120 traineeships in the community services industry for eligible young job seekers living in the cities of Greater Dandenong and Hume (note that trainees can work outside these LGAs)

 - maximise opportunities for trainees to secure ongoing or fixed term employment in the community services industry at the end of their traineeships

 - ensure trainees undertake high-quality, nationally accredited, industry-relevant training